alentoholj/Terraform-Azure/azure-vnet-peering/README.md

 ## Task Details

 1. Sign in to Azure
-2. Create a TF files
+2. Create a TF files:
     - Create Virtual Networks
     - Peer the Virtual Networks
     - Create a Virtual Machines